raspberrypi/documentation/faqs/README.md

 ### Does it overclock?

 Overclocking is not officially supported, and in some cases will void your warranty.
 Having said that, some people do overclock successfully.
-Due to the way silicon chips are produced, each individua device will differ in how much it can be overclocked.
+Due to the way silicon chips are produced, each individual device will differ in how much it can be overclocked.
 For a fully supported, stable system we recommend that you do not overclock your Raspberry Pi.

 ### What is its operating temperature?
 Does it need a heatsink?